 Whether we are spending a full day on the beach or staying near the water all week, this little kit earns its spot every time.

-8. Eyelid Wipes Are My Unexpected Beach Bag Lifesaver
+8. Soothing Eye Wipes Are My Unexpected Beach Bag Lifesaver

 This may be the most underrated item on the list.